Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Related Work

 \subsection{Vision-Language-Action Models}

 Recent studies \cite{li2023vision, brohan2023rt, kim2024openvla, li2024cogact, zheng2024tracevla, li2024towards, zheng2025universal, pertsch2025fast} have explored extending pre-trained Vision-Language Models (VLMs) to generate robot actions, thereby contributing to the development of generalist robotic policies.
 RT-2 \cite{brohan2023rt} pioneered this approach by fine-tuning PaLI-X \cite{chen2023pali} with robot actions discretized into 256 bins as tokens.
 Building on this foundation, OpenVLA \cite{kim2024openvla} applies a similar discretization but fine-tunes Prismatic VLM \cite{karamcheti2024prismatic} specifically on the OXE dataset \cite{vuong2023open}, which contains data from 22 robot embodiments.
 The OpenVLA architecture has spawned several improvements.
 For example, CogACT \cite{li2024cogact} incorporates a diffusion-based action module for better continuous action modeling.
 TraceVLA \cite{zheng2024tracevla} introduces visual trace prompting for enhanced spatial-temporal awareness, achieving 3.5x performance gains on real robot tasks.
 SpatialVLA \cite{qu2025spatialvla} adds 3D position encoding and adaptive action grids for improved spatial understanding.
 Notably, OpenVLA-OFT \cite{kim2025fine} optimizes fine-tuning through parallel decoding and action chunking, achieving 26x speedup.
-We select OpenVLA series as our target models due to its comprehensive, open-source framework and widespread community adoption, which ensures reproducible comparisons.
+Beyond the OpenVLA lineage, the $\pi$ series has emerged as a powerful alternative by utilizing flow matching for continuous action generation.
+Its advanced iteration, $\pi_{0.5}$ \cite{intelligence2025pi_}, significantly enhances open-world generalization through a hierarchical architecture that couples high-level semantic reasoning with rapid, low-level motor control.
+Concurrently, UniVLA \cite{bu2025univla} tackles cross-embodiment generalization by deriving task-centric latent actions directly from internet-scale videos without requiring action labels.
+By establishing a latent action model within the DINO feature space and incorporating language instructions, UniVLA effectively decouples task-relevant dynamics from extraneous visual changes, enabling highly efficient policy learning and downstream deployment.
+To ensure a comprehensive and rigorous evaluation of our framework, we select the currently most advanced state-of-the-art models, including the OpenVLA series~\cite{kim2024openvla}~\cite{kim2025fine}, $\pi_{0.5}$~\cite{intelligence2025pi_}, and UniVLA~\cite{bu2025univla}, as our target models.
+This selection covers a diverse spectrum of cutting-edge mechanisms (ranging from standard discrete tokenization and continuous flow-matching to unsupervised latent action learning from cross-embodiment videos) while benefiting from widespread open-source community adoption, guaranteeing highly representative and reproducible comparisons.